Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 Doxycycline Tablets Description

-Doxycycline is a broad-spectrum antibacterial synthetically derived from oxytetracycline.
-Doxycycline Tablets USP, 150 mg, 100 mg, 75 mg and 50 mg, contain doxycycline monohydrate equivalent to 150 mg, 100 mg, 75 mg, and 50 mg of doxycycline for oral administration.
-Inactive ingredients include microcrystalline cellulose, anhydrous lactose, corn starch, magnesium stearate, colloidal silicon dioxide, polyvinyl alcohol, polyethylene glycol, talc, titanium dioxide, D&C yellow #10 aluminum lake, and FD&C yellow #6 aluminum lake.
-The chemical designation of the light-yellow crystalline powder is 4-(Dimethylamino)-1,4,4a,5,5a,6,11,12a-octahydro-3,5,10,12,12a-pentahydroxy-6-methyl-1,11-dioxo-2-naphthacenecarboxamide monohydrate.
+Doxycycline, USP is a broad-spectrum antibiotic synthetically derived from oxytetracycline.
+Doxycycline 150 mg, 100 mg, 75 mg and 50 mg tablets contain doxycycline monohydrate equivalent to 150 mg, 100 mg, 75 mg or 50 mg of doxycycline for oral administration.
+The chemical designation of the light-yellow crystalline powder is alpha-6-deoxy-5-oxytetracycline.

 Doxycycline has a high degree of lipid solubility and a low affinity for calcium binding.
 It is highly stable in normal human serum.
 Doxycycline will not degrade into an epianhydro form.